 I asked them whether they’d be interested in a course on how to become a recognized expert, what information would be most important to include in a course like that, and what they liked most and least in the course description I’d shared.

 I also asked if they’d be interested in signing up for the course if it cost $500 and why or why not.
 Fifteen people responded, and five said yes.
-As entrepreneur Bryan Harris shared in a with Pat Flynn, if you can get 10 percent of your respondents to agree to buy from you, that’s a strong indicator there’s sufficient demand for your product, so I finally felt confident enough to launch my pilot.
+As entrepreneur Bryan Harris shared in a podcast interview with Pat Flynn, if you can get 10 percent of your respondents to agree to buy from you, that’s a strong indicator there’s sufficient demand for your product, so I finally felt confident enough to launch my pilot.

 Next, Offer a Pilot